Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/identify.typ

   goals: [
     - The intake must easily and strongly grip the game rings.
     - The intake should be able to quickly grab and move game rings to maximize time for use on other tasks.
-    - The intake must properly interact with the mobile goal clamp and the held mobile goals for proper scoring.
+    - The intake must have a clear beginning and end point.
     - The intake should not interact with any other subsystems unless necessary to allow more space.
   ],
   constraints: [